-In 2022, the Co-operative recognized an impairment reversal of \$6 (2021 -\$9) on asset retirement costs previously capitalized in the Energy segment, related to previously vacant sites that became active during the year.
-In 2021, the Co-operative recorded a capital spare parts impairment of \$3 and an impairment reversal of \$14 on development and production assets in the Energy segment related to the Saskatchewan and Alberta crude oil CGUs.
-In 2021, impairment of \$8 was recognized on exploration and evaluation assets in the Energy segment related to the Saskatchewan crude oil CGU due to expiration of leases.
+In 2023, the Co-operative recognized an impairment reversal of \$4 (2022 - \$6) on asset retirement costs previously capitalized in the Energy segment, related to previously vacant sites that became active during the year.

+The Co-operative has undertaken a number of projects to reduce the carbon intensity of fuel produced in the Energy segment.
+In 2023, it was determined that \$4 (2022 - \$nil) of these development costs will not be recovered.

 Over the past several years, the Co-operative has undertaken a number of foundational technology projects that require significant development costs.
-During the year, it was determined that \$1 (2021 - \$nil) of these development costs will not be recovered.
-This impairment is administrative in nature and is allocated to all reportable segments.
+During the year, it was determined that \$16 (2022 - \$1) of these development costs will not be recovered.
+This impairment cost is administrative in nature and is allocated to all reportable segments.